Content Provenance for Enterprises

 The EU AI Act's transparency obligations have a phased rollout.
 Article 50 covers operators of AI systems interacting with natural persons - chatbots, AI writing assistants, customer service systems.
 It requires those systems to inform users they are interacting with AI.

-The full compliance deadline for both articles is August 2, 2026.
+Article 50 obligations apply from August 2, 2026 for new systems, with a transitional period to December 2, 2026 for systems already on the market.
 The EU AI Act applies to any enterprise with European customers or operations, regardless of where the enterprise is headquartered.
-Fines for non-compliance run up to 15 million euros or 3 percent of worldwide annual turnover, whichever is higher.
+Fines for non-compliance run up to EUR 15 million or 3 percent of global annual turnover, whichever is higher.

-C2PA manifests satisfy the machine-readable marking requirement.
+C2PA manifests provide the machine-readable marking the requirement calls for.
 An enterprise that signs its AI-generated content with C2PA provenance has documentation that each piece of content was marked at the point of generation, who generated it, and when.
 That documentation supports compliance reporting and survives regulatory audit.

 Audit Trails for AI Governance